Regulatory History of the Edwards Aquifer

 This page outlines only the key events in the history of the Edwards Aquifer Protection Program.
 For a comprehensive understanding of our TCEQ regulations protecting the Edwards Aquifer, we recommend you review the current rules.
 We also have several TCEQ publications to assist you and program staff are always available to answer your questions.

 The Edwards Aquifer is one of the most valuable water resources in the central Texas area.
 This aquifer provides water for municipal, industrial, and agricultural uses.
 A number of cities rely on the aquifer as their only source of drinking water.
 In the past, the Aquifer has proved to be a reliable source of water through severe droughts.
-In fact, the Aquifer is the sole source of drinking water for over 1.7 million people in Central Texas.
+In fact, the Aquifer is the primary source of drinking water for over 1.7 million people in Central Texas.
 It covers 4,350 square miles in parts of 11 counties.

 Over wide areas, the aquifer produces large volumes of water from several layers of highly permeable and porous honeycombed rock.
 Because the aquifer is highly permeable, and has rapid recharge and discharge, the aquifer produces large quantities of water.
 However, these same properties make the aquifer highly vulnerable to contamination where it is exposed at the surface in the aquifer recharge zone.
 Pollutants on and near the surface can directly enter the aquifer with little natural attenuation and travel long distances in a relatively short period of time.